Skip to main content

 By Jenxi Seow

 Shenzhen offers excellent opportunities for entrepreneurs.
 This guide walks you through the process of registering a business, obtaining licenses, and understanding your tax and legal obligations.
+Updated with 2025-2026 policies and Qianhai incentives.

 Before you begin